-With everything going on in the world regarding the Covid pandemic, outsourcing in the animation industry has taken its toll.
-Nowadays, more than ever before, many animation studios, individuals, and freelancers are outsourcing different parts of their animation projects to everywhere in the world.
+With everything we’ve been through regarding the COVID pandemic, outsourcing in the animation industry has taken its toll.
+Nowadays, more than ever before, many animation studios, individuals, and freelancers are outsourcing different parts of their animation projects everywhere in the world.
 But like everything else, animation outsourcing has its do’s and don’ts.
-If you run into a problem, your time, workforce, and financial resources will go to waste!
+If you rush your decision, your time, workforce, and financial resources will go to waste!

-With an experience of over 150 outsourcing contracts, Dream Farm Studios production, sales, and marketing teams have put together their minds and compiled a complete guide for you.
+With 150+ successful outsourcing contracts, Dream Farm Studios production, sales, and marketing teams have put together their minds and compiled a complete guide for you.

-We’ve tried to cover everything, but don’t hesitate to drop us a comment if you feel like asking a question from us.
+We’ve tried to cover everything with this article and the FAQs section at the end, but don’t hesitate to drop us a comment if you have a question.
 We always keep this post updated with new and useful content.
 So without further ado, let’s start with the basics.

 Outsourcing happens when you assign any amount of your work or project to an external entity, whether it’s a person or a company.
+This work can be anything from animated commercial videos, animated series, character design, or video game trailers all the way to game assets.
 Different parts of the animation pipeline are usually outsourced through a work contract when it comes to animation.

-If you don’t know anything about the animation pipeline, we already have published two in-depth guides about just that:
+If you want to learn about the animation pipeline, we’ve already published two in-depth guides that could help you:

-- Learn everything about 2d animation production process
+- Learn everything about the 2D animation production process

-For example, many studios prefer to finish pre-production, such as scriptwriting and storyboarding, and then send over the files and data to the studios for production and post-production.
-Finally, with some commenting and they receive the final work
+For example, many studios prefer to finish pre-production, such as scriptwriting and storyboarding, and then send over the files and data to other studios for production and post-production.
+Finally, with some revisions (if needed), they receive the final work

-It’s worth mentioning that not every studio desire outsourcing like this; some assign a complete animation work from A-Z or just the project’s post-production.
+It’s worth mentioning that not every studio desires outsourcing like this; some assign the complete animation work from A-Z or just the project’s post-production.